AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

 1. When the view is loaded, call `initializeAndJoinChannel` to join a video call channel.

-   In `ViewController.swift`, add the `initializeAndJoinChannel` function inside the `viewDidLoad` function:.
+   In `ViewController.swift`, add the `initializeAndJoinChannel` function inside the `viewDidLoad` function:

     ```swift
    override func viewDidLoad() {